adapter-hub/adapters/adapter_docs/embeddings.md

 # Embeddings

-Since v2.3.0, `adapter-transformers` supports dynamically adding, loading, and deleting of `Embeddings`.
+Since v2.3.0, `adapters` supports dynamically adding, loading, and deleting of `Embeddings`.
 This section will give you an overview of these features.

 ## Adding and Deleting Embeddings